 Have I mentioned how much I love bread pudding?
 It's a comfort food kind of dessert for me, bringing back memories of the amazing little bakery across the street from where I lived, that sold the most delicious bread puddings and cakes.

-Luckily for us, whole wheat (wholemeal) bread is a healthy extra b choice on Slimming World, meaning we can use our allowance towards this fantastic Chocolate Bread Pudding with Raspberries and Melted White Chocolate.
-All you then have to syn is the other non free foods, such as the white chocolate - feel free to omit it if you want to keep the syns down, but personally when given the chance to add a yummy chocolate drizzle to this, I know which option I am picking and if you don't like white chocolate.
+Luckily for us, whole wheat (wholemeal) bread is a healthy extra b choice on Slimming Eats, meaning we can use our allowance towards this fantastic Chocolate Bread Pudding with Raspberries and Melted White Chocolate.
+All you then have is the other non free foods, such as the white chocolate - feel free to omit it if you want to keep the calories down, but personally when given the chance to add a yummy chocolate drizzle to this, I know which option I am picking and if you don't like white chocolate.
 I know there are some haters out there, try and milk or dark chocolate drizzle instead.

 Raspberries are sweet and delicious and of course a speed food too, so you don't need a better excuse to scatter them over the top.
 They compliment the chocolate bread pudding and white chocolate perfectly.
 Strawberries would be another great option or maybe some cherries if you go the dark chocolate.